-The pectoral muscles are a culprit that often contribute to tight shoulders and pulling them into that forward rounded position.
+The pectoral muscles are a culprit that often contributes to tight shoulders and pulling them into that forward rounded position.
 One of our most recommended stretches for this is the laying-T Pec Stretch.
 This is incredibly easy to do at home or after practice and allows you to open up the chest and ultimately stretch those pec muscles.

-For this, we typically recommend the banded lat stretch, which allows for a release through the entire side from the armpits to lower back.
-Hanging out in this position, or in a similar positions where we're pulling down the side of the body can cause a noticeable release across the back instantly.
+For this, we typically recommend the banded lat stretch, which allows for a release through the entire side from the armpits to the lower back.
+Hanging out in this position, or in a similar position where we're pulling down the side of the body can cause a noticeable release across the back instantly.

 Many hockey players have a shrugged shoulder posture which can be problematic as it can compromise shoulder blade function.
 Loosening the upper trapezius muscle can instantly alleviate some tension in the shoulder and can be done effectively with the stretch below.
 We often our recommend our players use this anytime they're seated too long at school or in front of a computer.

 While these stretches are easy to mix into any warm-up routine, most hockey players should spend time deliberately trying to mobilize their shoulders and upper back 3-4 times per week through some sort of mobility routine.

 In order for the shoulder joint to be stable there must be control of both the scapula and the head of the humerus within the shoulder socket.
 This stability is created through the synergy of multiple muscles (both big and smaller stabilizer muscles) acting together.